Join the RHS today and support our charitable work

-Host plants can survive light infestations without any noticeable adverse affects and so control is not always necessary
+Host plants often survive light infestations without any noticeable adverse affects and so control is usually always necessary.

-Hand picking can help to keep infestations below the level at which serious damage occurs.
+Hand picking can help to keep beetle numbers below the level at which serious damage occurs.
 With the taller forms of rosemary and lavender, the beetles and larvae can be collected by tapping or shaking the branches over newspaper spread underneath the plant.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)